kumartheashwani/vault-python-mcp-server/README.md

 This mode is recommended for production deployments as it ensures the server runs reliably without the stdio loop.

-### Smithery Mode (stdio)
+### Smithery Mode (EXCLUSIVE stdio)

-For Smithery integration, run the server in stdio mode using the dedicated script:
+For Smithery integration, run the server in EXCLUSIVE stdio mode using the dedicated script:

 ```bash
 python smithery_mode.py